h3poteto/streamsphere/README.md

-# Streamsphere
+# Rheomesh
-Streamsphere is a WebRTC SFU ([Selective Forwarding Unit](https://bloggeek.me/webrtcglossary/sfu/)) library written by Rust.
+Rheomesh is a WebRTC SFU ([Selective Forwarding Unit](https://bloggeek.me/webrtcglossary/sfu/)) library written by Rust.
 This provides an SDK to help you build a WebRTC SFU server.
 And this provides client-side library with TypeScript.

 ## Current status